 Just a short walk from Placa del Pi spend a perfect evening at a Flamenco show within the 16th-century walls of Palau Dalmases.

 For an hour or so in the Espai Barroc let yourself go to the rhythms of canta (sing), baile (dance), cajón(wooden drum) and guitar.

-It all blends together and transport you into another universe!
+It all blends together and will transport you into another universe!

-Palau Dalmases is on Carrer Montcada, and in the old days, many palaces and high-class homes on this street are where the richest and influential families lived, including the Montcada family.
+Palau Dalmases is on Carrer Montcada.
+In the old days, many palaces and high-class homes on this street are where the richest and influential families lived, including the Montcada family.

-Shows are daily and although a bit expensive it is a unique experience and a drink is included in the ticket price.
+Shows are daily and although a bit expensive it is a unique experience.
+A drink is included in the ticket price.

 Now it’s showtime!

 - BOQUERIA MARKET

 - PLA DE L’OS

 - PLACA REIAL